RohitMenon120192/portfolio/README.md

 - Applied Project Topic: Remote-Control of an Off-Road Automated Vehicle over the 5G-Network.

 - Funded by ASU Master’s Opportunity for Research in Engineering (MORE) Program for Spring 2024.
-- Developing a control system for an automated off-road vehicle (Jeep Grand Cherokee) powered by 5G technology by utilizing Matlab/Simulink/ROS for system integration, interfacing the vehicle’s control units and   sensors with New Eagles drive-by-wire system, dSPACE MicroAutoBox II, and Swift Navigation GNSS GPS500 via CAN Bus.
+- Developing a control system for an automated off-road vehicle (Jeep Grand Cherokee) powered by 5G technology by utilizing Matlab/Simulink/ROS for system integration, interfacing the vehicle’s control units and sensors with New Eagles drive-by-wire system, dSPACE MicroAutoBox II, and Swift Navigation GNSS GPS500 via CAN Bus, and incorporating an HMI display for real-time monitoring and interaction.
 - Incorporating an intuitive joystick-based remote control and monitoring system to enable precise, real-time vehicle maneuvering, thereby elevating the autonomous driving experience, and integrating a camera for live monitoring and feedback.
+- Engineered the hardware mounts and constructed a rig to support all the hardware components using SolidWorks.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------